Funded by the National Science Foundation (NSF), the Computer Science Education Repository provides links to research-backed activities for:

 - ACM Innovation and Technology in Computer Science Education

 - ACM SIGCSE Technical Symposium on Computer Science Education

 - IEEE Global Engineering Education Conference

 - Journal of Educational Computing Research

 - Koli Calling

 - Taylor & Francis’ Computer Science Education

 We will continue to add to this collection.
-This list will be updated as additional papers are curated.

 What are your collection methods?

 We have had several people assigned to the team who are identifying articles within each venue and to determine if an article meets the pre-defined criteria: Does the article: 1) Describe or evaluate a computing activity or process 2) Target K-12 participants (students or teachers) and 3) Designed to teach computing or computational thinking?